energy and climate policy

 Monday, May 5, 2014 | 04:15 PM - 05:15 PM | NVIDIA Auditorium, Jen-Hsun Huang Engineering Center | Free and Open to All

-Brazils fuel comsumption reached 50% of its matrix of Ethanol.
+Brazil's fuel comsumption has reached 50% of its matrix of Ethanol.
 The biggest clean energy programm in the world.
-Now many investors are asking if it payback.
+How many investors are asking if it pays back?
 What is happening?
-Does it really works or it is a "hoax"?
-What is the future of its program?
+Does it really work or it is a "hoax"?
+What is the future of this program?

 Gro Brundtland, Board of Directors, United Nations Foundation; Former Prime Minister of Norway